kolkhis/prolug-coursework/homelab_final_project.md

 I switched the Ubuntu Server VM over to the new ZFS storage.

+That's the end of the system setup portion of this.

 ## Setting up Monitoring

 See [monitoring setup](./fp_monitoring_setup.md)

 ---